 Gardening Essentials You May Need

-- Garden Twine: this garden twine spool prevents tangles and with a hole in the lid helps to easily dispense the twine.
+- Garden Twine: this garden twine spool prevents tangles and, with a hole in the lid, helps to dispense the twine easily.

 - Bone Meal: bone meal naturally promotes the healthy growth of dahlia tubers and plants.

 - Sluggo Plus: if you are looking for an off-the-shelf product to deter slugs and snails, Sluggo Plus, is a great option.